Liuyifan410/SalmSource/README.md

 # STMSource: Salmonella Typhimurium Host Origin Prediction

 ## Overview
 STMSource is a bioinformatics tool for predicting the host origin (Chicken vs Pig) of *Salmonella* Typhimurium strains from genomic sequences.
 The tool implements a two-stage prediction pipeline.
+The first stage aims to distinguish isolates from chickens or swine from isolates of all other origins.
+The second stage then specifically discriminates between chicken and swine origins for isolates predicted to originate from one of these two hosts.

 ## Dependencies
 All dependencies are managed through Conda: